PTC-Education/Onshape-Integration-Guides/Flask_Intro.md

 # Introduction to Integrating Flask Applications in Onshape
-This guide provides a brief introduction on integrating a Flask application to the user interface of your Onshape document as an extension.
+This guide provides a brief introduction on the necessary components of building a Python Flask applcation for Onshape integration.
+Then, it introduces the actual integration of the app to the user interface of an Onshape document.

 ## Table of contents
 * [1.
 General resources](#1-general-resources)